justanotherbrain/deep-learning/A1/README.md

 			model.net
 			top_model.net

-   top_model.net is the neural network that achieved the best accuracy that session
+   - top_model.net is the neural network that achieved the best accuracy that session
+   - note that you still must manually specify how many epochs each session should run for, otherwise it will go forever